cyanreg/avtransport/draft-qproto-spec.md

 In case of multiple channels, the packets MUST contain the concatenated contents in coding order of all channels' packets.

+In case the Opus bitstream contains native Opus FEC data, the FEC data MUST be appended to the packet as-is, and any [EDC packets](#edc-packets) sent in regards to the stream MUST have an `fec_length` field value of 0.

 AAC encapsulation
 -----------------
 For AAC encapsulation, the `codec_id` in the [data packets](#data-packets) MUST be 0x41414300 (`AAC\0`).